fish-shell/fish-shell/doc_src/cmds/abbr.rst

 With **--set-cursor=MARKER**, the cursor is moved to the first occurrence of **MARKER** in the expansion.
 The **MARKER** value is erased.
 The **MARKER** may be omitted (i.e. simply ``--set-cursor``), in which case it defaults to ``%``.

-With **-f** or **--function**, **EXPANSION** is treated as the name of a fish function instead of a literal replacement.
+With **-f FUNCTION** or **--function FUNCTION**, **FUNCTION** is treated as the name of a fish function instead of a literal replacement.
 When the abbreviation matches, the function will be called with the matching token as an argument.
 If the function's exit status is 0 (success), the token will be replaced by the function's output; otherwise the token will be left unchanged.
+No **EXPANSION** may be given separately.

 Examples